rahil0707/portfolio-website/react-portfolio/README.md

 - **Interactive Design:** The portfolio is designed to be highly accessible and aesthetic across web browsers and phone screens.

-- **Projects:** The website includes my work experiences that I have done throughout the years.
+- **Work Experience:** The website includes my work experiences that I have done throughout the years.

 - **Projects:** The website showcases some of the coding projects I have done over the years at university or just personally, with detailed info, technologies used, project descriptions, and GitHub links.